12626538/DL02/README.md

 python run_atom3d.py --test model/<checkpoint> <Additional arguments>
 ```

 This returns the task-specific result metrics, which will are reported and discussed in the following [blogpost](./BLOGPOST.md).
-These results can also be obtained from the model checkpoints with the help of the [demo-notebook](./demo.ipynb).
+These results can also be obtained from the model checkpoints with the help of a [notebook](./demos/obtaining_metrics.ipynb).

 ## Extending with Steerable MLPs
 TODO explain a bit about the extension and how it differs (compact version of the text in the blogpost.md)

 ## Training on ATOM3d with the extended models
 The training of the extended model is similar to the GVP model.
-The following file can be used by specifying the task and additional arguments as follows:
+The following file, located in 'src', can be used by specifying the task and additional arguments as follows:
 ```
 python run_sMLP.py <TASK> <Additional arguments>
 ```